aamining/GitHub-manual/README.md

 ```
-# How to work in other previous commmit
+# How to work in other previous commit

 ```
 git checkout <commit tage> (copy commit tag from git)

 ```
-note: After working on other commits,in order to DO NOT  save or commit new changes:
+note: After working on other commit,in order to DO NOT  save or commit new
+ changes:

 ```
 git stash   (the commit will back to its original and no new commit created)

 To Create new commits and push to github we need to be in master branch So use "git checkout" to see our current branch(head) and git checkout master to change our head to origin/master.
 Now we can create new commits and push to github as new commit.

 ```